 - Determine the technical requirements and dependencies for installing open-source tools to process born-digital materials.

-- Advocate for the use of open-source tools in born-digital archiving.
+- Advocate for the use of community-built and -supported open-source tools in digital curation.

 About this resource